What I applied for and where

 Results day is very daunting because you are going in blind, you have no idea.
 Just remember to stay calm and everything will work out.
 Even if you don’t get your ﬁrst choice or you go through clearing, uni is what you make it and only you can make it as great as it is.

 How I prepped before I arrived at Leeds Beckett

 I felt prepared for uni.
-I think there a two week period between getting in and then moving in day (I think)
+There was a two week period between getting in and then moving in day for me.